Click here for a YouTube Video Trailer of this DVD set!

 … I recently received your new Dark Sword Painting 3 DVD set and it is fantastic.
 More importantly, my wife saw me watching it and took an interest…she is going to paint her first miniature this weekend.
 I’ve been painting as long as we’ve been married (19 years), but only after seeing your DVD did she have a desire to “jump in”.

-…I too picked this pack up at Gen Con in order to save 10 bucks.
+… Thank you so much for producing a fantastic DVD tutorial.
+For me, it has been incredibly informative and instructional. …I too picked this pack up at Gen Con in order to save 10 bucks.
 Are there already videos out there that cover the same information?
 Yes.
 Is this video informative and entertaining?
 Yes I think it covers the information as well as other videos out there if not better.
 I personally think it is better slightly then the Hot Lead video in that you get to see two different takes on how to paint.
 I felt like I spent my money well with this set.

 …That youtube trailer was great.
 The wet edge trick for base coating is something I never would have thought about.
 I’ll definitely be adding this to my list.

-…Disk one is for the basic material.
+…All I can say is – thank you very much. …Disk one is for the basic material.
 In terms of techniques, new bits, etc…, still watching. the first disk does a very good job of covering the basics.
 The conversational tone between the two is good and full of witty banter that doesn’t feel forced or out of place.
 The NMM that they go through is quite interesting and looks, I don’t want to say easy, but perhaps the most simple explanation I’ve ever heard by Anne.
 The example Jen lays down for gold, doesn’t have a lot to do with actual gold/yellow but works well.
 Anne’s good at explaining things. her muddy/wet blending technique on Ghost, the winter wolf from Game of Thrones, is quick but easy to follow along with an perfect for certain types of animals and monsters.
 They cover a few options on shading including layering it down and washing/glazing it down.
 The thing I enjoyed most was the lack of ‘perfection’ on either painter’s side.
 They both make mistakes but have fun with it which is a stress reliever for me at least.
 Looking forward to watching the rest of it.

 …I thoroughly enjoyed the DVD.
 So much so, that I really felt I should write a few words.
 I’ve been playing D&D for about four years now.
 I’m very lucky to live about ten minutes away from The Source, and have spent lots of money on your miniatures.
 The quality is unmatched.
 I’m involved in two different gaming groups and no one really ever bothers to paint their minis.
 For some reason, about three weeks ago on a whim I decided to try my hand at it.